gits2501/twiz/EXAMPLES.md

                                                  // Can also be called asap in page ...
 ```
-If there is no session data in url, function returns `undefined` and logs warning on console `noSessionData: 'Unable to find session data in current url'`
+If there is no `session data` in url, function returns `undefined` and logs warning on console `noSessionData: 'Unable to find session data in current url'`

 ## onEnd

- There is a second argument that is passed to your 'tokenFound' handler.
-The onEnd(..) function.
+ There is a second argument that is passed to your `tokenFound` handler.
+The `onEnd(..)` function.
 It's use is to specify your function that will end the request as you see fit.
-For instance when you would like to use a template engine. onEnd(..) fires afther access protected resources (api) call but it does not end the response.
+For instance when you would like to use a template engine. `onEnd(..)` fires afther `access protected resources` (api) call but it does not end the response.

 *node.js:*
 ```js